 3. Use colors to stand out

-Another piece of resume advice for 2020 is adding color to your resume.
 We’re not talking about extremely bright colors that don’t match.
-We mean subtle colors that complement each other and look professional.
+We mean subtle colors which complement each other and look professional.

 Having a bit of color on your resume can help you stand out from the pile of black and white resumes.
 If you use the colors of the company you’re applying for, it will instantly signal that you’ve done your research and that it’s not just another position you’re applying for – you really care and want this one.